citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ### service/cam: Implement Vsync interrupt events ([#5116](https://github.com/citra-emu/citra/pull/5116)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)

-Camera support had been there for over two years, but some of the more naughty games still refused to show the camera image.
+Camera support had been there for over two years, but some of the naughtier games still refused to show the camera image.
 As the original author of the camera integration, [zhaowenlan1779](https://github.com/zhaowenlan1779) finally decided to look into this.
 Looking through the IPC calls, he discovered that the so-called 'Vsync interrupt events' were missing completely.

 After performing HW tests, he properly implemented these events, and now camera is working in almost every game.